clsergent/hitachi_altwifi/Instructions.md

 | TX  | RX2 (Log_RXD / PA29) |
 | GND | GND |

-Connect a **dedicated** 3V3 source (GND to GND and 3V3 to 3V3) as the USB-TTL converter source *may* be insufficient during heady read-write operations.
+Connect a **dedicated** 3V3 source (GND to GND and 3V3 to 3V3) as the USB-TTL converter source *may* be insufficient during heavy read-write operations.

 Connections can be done by soldering Dupont wires to the holes on the right of the board.
 Be cautious as  spacing is only 0.05″.
 Otherwise use a special probe.